Voice

 }

-The voice server should respond with an Opcode 2 Ready payload, which informs us of the SSRC, connection IP/port, supported encryption modes, and experiments the voice server expects:
+The voice server should respond with an Opcode 2 Ready payload, which informs us of the SSRC, connection IP/port, supported encryption modes, and experiments the voice server supports:

 Ready Structure